-Achievement gaps in undergraduate degree efficiency: By 2021-22, FSU will reduce by 75% the achievement gap in undergraduate degree efficiency among male students.
+Achievement gaps in undergraduate degree efficiency: By 2021-22, FSU will reduce by 75% the achievement gap in undergraduate degree efficiency between male and female student.

-From Fayetteville State University: Female students are performing well at FSU, but it is the university’s goal to improve overall degree efficiency by providing targeted programs for males and improving academic support for all students.
-Bronco Men--a student organization that provides male students with a supportive learning community --is already having a positive impact, as the degree efficiency rate for males has improved from 16.8 to 18.4 in one year.
+From Fayetteville State University: We are pleased that female students are performing well at FSU, but we will improve overall degree efficiency by providing targeted programs for males and improving academic support for all students.
+Bronco Men--a student organization that provides our male students with a supportive learning community --is already having a positive impact, as the degree efficiency rate for males has improved from 16.8 to 18.4 in one year.
 A peer coaching initiative will help males develop the skills and habits of successful students.
 The Bridge Builders mentoring program will connect male students with faculty, staff, and community role models to create relationships that will sustain students through the first two years.
 Faculty mentoring will be expanded to help guide male and female students through their junior and senior years.

 Research productivity: By 2021-22, FSU will receive $12,045,258 in research and development sponsored program awards and licensing income, an increase of 10.2% ($1,114,897 additional over a base of $10,930,361).

-From Fayetteville State University: Research is not FSU’s primary mission, but the university recognizes that support for research is essential for sustaining faculty professional development and helping students prepare for graduate school.
-Given the limitations of state funding, the university must seek out external support for research endeavors.
-Toward this end, FSU has established a Research Office and strengthened our grant writing assistance services.
-FSU has also established partnerships with external agencies, such as Oakridge Associated Universities (ORAU), the Department of Defense (DoD), NASA, and the Womack Army Medical Center, and we have forged productive relationships with major universities and industries, both national and local.
+From Fayetteville State University: Research is not FSU’s primary mission, but we recognize that support for research is essential for sustaining our faculty’s professional development and helping our students prepare for graduate school.
+Given the limitations of state funding, we must seek external support for our research endeavors.
+Toward this end, we have established a Research Office and strengthened our grant writing assistance services.
+We have also established partnerships with external agencies, such as Oakridge Associated Universities (ORAU), the Department of Defense (DoD), NASA, and the Womack Medical Center; and we have forged productive relationships with major universities and industries, both national and local.
 A 2016 revision of the faculty workload policy now specifies the amount of time that faculty must devote to research.
 This policy includes a measurable research and grant productivity scale so that we can acknowledge our faculty’s and departments’ annual research output.
 As a result, the total amount of grant funding in 2016 ($13.7 million) has already surpassed our goal for 2021-22.